ghostery/areweprivateyet/README.md

 Results
 =======
-The results of several months worth of crawling is available for view on the project's website: http://www.areweprivateyet.com/
+The results of several months' worth of crawling are available on the project's website: http://www.areweprivateyet.com/

 Setup
 =====